mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 > In your documents, aim for a voice and tone that's conversational, friendly, and respectful without being overly colloquial or frivolous; a voice that's casual and natural and approachable, not pedantic or pushy.
 Try to sound like a knowledgeable friend who understands what the developer wants to do.

 - Use active voice:
-  - Active: Grafana displays the heatmap visualization.
+  - Active: Mosaicoo displays the heatmap visualization.
   - Passive: The heatmap visualization is displayed.
 - Write directly to the reader:
   - Use: "After you create a dashboard, you can add a panel to it."